-Basic idea: Associate information with language constructs by attaching attributes to the grammar symbols that represent these constructs name: character string (obtained from scanner)
+Basic idea: Associate information with language constructs by attaching attributes to the grammar symbols that represent these constructs name: character string (obtained from scanner) scope: program region in which identifier is valid type:

-- Values for attributes are computed using semantic rules associated with grammar productions - An attribute can represent anything (reasonable) that we choose; e.g. a string, number, type, etc. - A parse tree showing the values of attributes at each node is called an annotated parse tree scope:
+- Values for attributes are computed using semantic rules associated with grammar productions - An attribute can represent anything (reasonable) that we choose; e.g. a string, number, type, etc. - A parse tree showing the values of attributes at each node is called an annotated parse tree